izambasiron/CypressOSBankingTest/README.md

 ## Description

-This project is a sample e2e test suite for the Banking application in Outsystems.
+This project is a simple e2e test suite for the Banking application in Outsystems.
 It uses Cypress to run the tests.

 ## Setting up the banking application in Outsystems